MuongKimhong/famiq/README.md

 Famiq needs your contributions to grow.
 Please see [contributing](https://github.com/MuongKimhong/famiq/blob/master/CONTRIBUTING.md).

 ## Versions
-Famiq is new and still in early stage of development.
+Famiq is in early stage of development.
 Currently, it supports only 0.15.x onward.

 ## Goals